reconcilerio/dies/README.md

 diegen die:headerFile="hack/boilerplate.go.txt" paths="./..."
 ```

-All generated content is created within `zz_generated.die.go` in each package where die markers are found.
+All generated content is created within `zz_generated.die.go` and `zz_generated.die_test.go` in each package where die markers are found.

 ### die markers